AVOKE an open-source web-based experimentation toolbox for evoking audiovisual responses

 This plugin allows for displaying an image and playing an audio file simultaneously, and records responses generated with a button click.
 The included parameters allow for adjustment of trial duration, visual stimuli size, time delay before the button can be interacted with and more.
 The trial can be set to end when a button response is received or after the audio stimulus is finished playing.

-Audio-visual-button-response Demo
+Audio-visual-response Demo

-Fixed-point-calibration Demo
+Stimulus-matrix-display Demo

 This plugin presents an image target that moves along a path with a shape and pace determined by the experimenter.
 The target will begin moving after a keypress and the trial will end when the target finishes travelling along the path.